PSeegers97/ADSMotoric/README.md

 <br>

 In figure 4 it can be seen that there is a correlation between these two feature.
-This can be ignored as the MQ-score gets calculated by these two.
+This can be ignored as the MQ-score gets calculated by these two features.

 <h4>Insights</h4>